 While it is illegal to be under the influence of marijuana, prescription drugs, over-the-counter medications and, of course, alcohol, it appears that marijuana may not be pushing the crash-related numbers up as much as some expected.

 If you are accused of driving under the influence of cannabis, then you should begin building your defense as soon as possible.
-At The Foley Law Firm, we can help you determine which type of defense will work best with your case.
+At [nap_names id="FIRM-NAME-1"], we can help you determine which type of defense will work best with your case.
 To learn more, take a look at our web pages devoted to the topic of DUI.